 But if you’re a member of our winter session cohorts, you’re ideally placed to pursue both internships and more traditional roles.

 2. Winter break gives coding bootcamp students time to get prepared to start a bootcamp and formulate a study plan.

 Fullstack Academy’s curriculum and immersive program can be broken down into 2 halves: which we refer to as the Junior Phase and Senior Phase.
 But to those unfamiliar with our programs, a more apt description might be the “Learning” phase and the “Building” phase.

 In the first 6 weeks of our curriculum, you’ll learn our core stack for building an entire, full stack web application all on your own.
-In fact, just before the cohort breaks for the winter recess, you’ll build an entire application on your own during the Junior Phase Final Project.

 Normally, students only have a week between the Junior Phase ending and the Senior Phase beginning.
 This week, which we call “Async Week”, is used to complete some solo workshops and get students prepared for Senior Phase while providing them some unstructured time to rest.